jadecobra/python_tdd_exercises/source/functions.rst

         return None

   the terminal shows the same error even though I have 2 different arguments.
 I need a way to let the ``take_positional_and_keyword_arguments`` know which argument is positional and which is a keyword argument
-* I reorder the arguments in the signature
+* I reorder the arguments in the definition

   .. code-block:: python